excentis/ByteBlower_GUI_examples/traffic_profiles/README.md

 ## Traffic profile: Video streaming
-In this exmaple you'll find a couple examples on how to emulate a video stream.
+In this example you'll find a couple examples on how to emulate a video stream.
 It includes 3 quality settings (default, High-Definition and Ultra High Definition).

 Of the last UHD profile, the project shows two ways to implement it.
-We'll briefly explain both in the paragragraphs below.
+We'll briefly explain both in the paragraphs below.

 The first approach uses payload based flows.
 This approach is closed to the DASH.